fpjnijweide/graph-automorphism-solver/README.md

 ##Options
-To run just the GI problem (not the #Aut problem), change the setting AUTOMORPHISM to False at the top of main.py.
+To find out if graphs are isomorphs (not the automorphism counter problem), change the setting AUTOMORPHISM to False at the top of main.py.

-To run the #Aut problem, change the setting AUTOMORPHISM to True.
+To run the automorphism counter problem, change the setting AUTOMORPHISM to True.

 The settings PREPROCESSING should always be set to True, unless one wants to compare the program's execution time with and without preprocessing.